Johnnie Tillmon: Women's rights

 Whereas the mainstream women's liberation movement was made up of younger, middle-class white women organizing around their right to join the workforce, the women of the welfare rights movement—consisting mostly of black women with organizers in Puerto Rican neighborhoods and on Native American reservations—prioritized motherhood and making welfare a guaranteed right.
 At the time welfare programs could cancel or alter benefits if the recipients had more children or if a male partner moved in, and some welfare mothers were forcibly sterilized to prevent them from having more children.
-Welfare rights activists fought for reproductive and sexual freedom for welfare mothers, arguing that the rules must be changed to allow women to make their own reproductive decisions.

 In her landmark 1972 essay, "Welfare Is a Woman's Issue," which was published in Ms., she emphasized women's right to adequate income, regardless of whether they worked in a factory or at home raising children.

 Later life, death and legacy

 Tillmon married her second husband, Harvey Blackston, a blues harmonica player known as Harmonica Fats, in 1979.
 They lived together in Watts, in a house only a few blocks from Nickerson Gardens.

-Tillmon died at Huntington Memorial Hospital in Los Angeles on November 22, 1995 at the age of 69.
+Tillmon died at Huntington Memorial Hospital in Los Angeles on November 22, 1995, at the age of 69.
 Her cause of death was diabetes.
 Tillmon had used a wheelchair after the amputation of her left foot and was on dialysis for four years prior to her death.

 In 1996, Harmonica Fats released the album Blow, Fat Daddy, Blow! as a collaboration with Bernie Pearl.
 The album was dedicated to the memory of Tillmon.

 The National Union of the Homeless used what was called a "Johnnie Tillmon model" of organizing, named after her.